Problem

 sudo ln -s /opt/homebrew/Cellar/git/2.46.0/bin/git /usr/local/bin/git

-If the issue is not resolved here, please try installing XCode from the App Store.
-XCode includes Git, which may help resolve the problem.
+Note: If the problem persists, try installing Xcode from the App Store.
+Xcode includes its own version of Git, which may also resolve the issue.